 What is R-value?

 R-value is one of four key factors that determine the effectiveness of an insulation material.
 R-value is a measurement of insulation’s effectiveness at resisting the transfer of heat in and out of your home by conduction, convection, and radiation.
 The higher the R-Value the better the insulation.
-A professional install is necessary to get the highest possible R-value from Fiberglass insulation.
+This can save you money when it comes to heating and cooling your house.
+An air-conditioning unit that has to work harder to keep the indoor temperature down is going to need to be maintained by visiting a site like https://globalcoolingair.com/air-conditioning-service/.
+Whilst they can keep your AC in good running order, it does no harm to help it do its job by insulating your home as best as you can.
+A professional installation is, therefore, necessary to get the highest possible R-value from fiberglass insulation and the highest possible benefit for your home.

 Types of Fiberglass Insulation